cmrajan/wnframework/docs/docs_v170/reference/source/glossary.rst

       tabular reports from DocType.
 You can select the columns of the report as well as filter the report on columns that have the `in_filter` property set

+   Search Criteria
+      Saved settings of the `Report Builder`.
+This can be used for "one-click" reports.
+Scripting and other settings can also be done in the Search Criteria

+   Locals
+      A local dictionary (object) in the browser that maintains all records (or metadata) loaded from the server.
+The format is locals[`DocType`][`name`].
+If an object is loaded in the current session, then it will be present in the locals object (dictionary)